0x1d7/VMMWSGC/README.md

 ### Performance

 This mod runs in approximately 0.5 seconds on an AMD 5800X3D with DDR4-3200 RAM.
 It runs during a non-performance critical portion of the game.

+### Building

+Requires Visual Studio 2022 and uses the .NET Framework 4.7.2.

+Adjust the location of the Battletech game folder in Directory.Packages.props.
+Restore necessary NuGet packages.
+Build!